Top Tips To Get Started Cooking The Healthy Mediterranean Way

 This centuries-old diet emphasizes fresh fruits, veggies, whole grains, nuts and legumes and healthy fats like extra virgin olive oil.
 It also allows the occasional inclusion of seafood and dairy products.
 As such, it can provide not only greater variety in your meals but also vital fibres and essential vitamins that are often neglected in other diets.

-To get you started on this delicious lifestyle – without having to fret over what foods to serve, we have hunted out some great go-to recipes for Mediterranean Diet beginners!
+To get started on the Med Diet and enjoy this delicious lifestyle – without having to fret over what foods to serve, we have hunted out some great go-to recipes for Mediterranean Diet beginners!

 We loved these three beginner Mediterranean Diet recipes from celebrity chef Jamie Oliver’s latest book : 5 Ingredients Mediterranean which he recently shared in Insider and are a really straightforward way to get started.